HEAVY RAIN FOR THE WEST COAST OF THE SOUTH ISLAND, AND SIGNIFICANT SPILLOVER FOR THE OTAGO AND CANTERBURY HEADWATERS

 Inshore waters from Lyttelton Harbour to the Waimakariri River mouth.

-GALE warning for CONWAY
+NIL warning for CONWAY

 Thursday: Variable 5 knots.
 Southeast 10 knots developing this morning,turning northeast 10 knots early afternoon.
 Rising to northerly 20 knots this evening.
 Sea becoming moderate this evening.
 Fine.